arduino/docs-content/content/arduino-cloud/10.education/09.arduino-cloud-for-education/content.md

 ## IoT Templates

-[Templates](https://app.arduino.cc/templates) are ready-made project that will automatically configure your device, Thing, and variables.
+[Templates](https://app.arduino.cc/templates) are ready-made projects that will automatically configure your device, Thing, and variables.

 It's the easiest way to proceed with a beginner class and you can check that section to get inspiration for your own class project.